nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

   - addresses P1 and P3
 - G2: Starting a query should be handled by a separate class that simply uses a Source implementation.
   - addresses P2
-- G3: Handle formatting separate from ingesting data.
+- G3: Handle formatting/parsing separate from ingesting data.
 A data source simply ingests data.
-A formatter formats the raw data according to a specific format.
+A formatter/parser formats/parses the raw data according to a specific format.
   - addresses P1
 - G4: Create a plugin registry that enables us to easily create a new source as an internal or external plugin and that returns a constructor given a source name (or enum if feasible).
   - mainly addresses P3